acidflow-noita/bartender/src/auth-error.md

 const errorMessages = {
   not_follower: {
-    title: "👋 Thanks for signing in!",
+    title: "Thanks for signing in!",
     message:
       "This content is exclusive to WUOTE's Twitch followers.
 Please follow @WUOTE on Twitch to access this page.",
     action: "Follow WUOTE",